TEAMSchools/powerschool/README.md

 ```bash
 pip install powerschool
 ```
+#### Generate Client ID and Client Secret

+You can collect the Client ID and Client Secret directly by signing into the PowerSchool Admin portal and navigating to System > System Settings > Plugin Management Dashboard > {Your Plugin}.

 ## Getting Started
 1. Ensure you have a valid [plugin](https://support.powerschool.com/developer/#/page/plugin-xml) installed with the proper data access provisioned for your purposes.